 LO 's Environmental and climate policy programme - An investment-led climate policy

-Economy To achieve the Paris targets, all countries must take measures and reduce their emissions to sustainable levels.
-The joint efforts of the global trade union movement is a crucial force for achieving this.
+Economy In order to achieve the Paris targets, all countries must take measures and reduce their emissions to sustainable levels.
+The joint efforts of the global trade union movement are important in achieving this.

 A just transition is necessary

 No country alone can solve the climate problem and nor can any country opt out.
 Though it is employers who decide on how production is to be carried out, the joint eforts of the global union movement are crucial.